Pepper & Carrot AI-powered flipbook · Part 1 — Chunking a Webcomic for RAG: When Your Chunks Are Comic Pages (Series Trailer)

 “You are an AI reading companion.
 Please do not reveal anything that happens after the user’s current page.”

 You can write that prompt.
 You can write it ten different ways.
 And on a different day, with a different model, in a different chat context, the model will spoil things anyway.
-Prompt instructions are guidance, not guarantees.
-A serious app cannot rely on the model’s good behavior for correctness-critical properties.
+Prompt instructions are guidance, not guarantees, and a serious app cannot rely on the model’s good behavior for correctness-critical properties.

 The right way is to make the spoiler structurally impossible: filter the retrieval query so the model literally never sees future pages.
 Concretely, every page-mode chat query attaches a where clause to the ChromaDB lookup: